-For all of these looks, you’ll have to begin with wet hair.
+Wondering how to achieve a wet look for hair?
+Keep scrolling for 12 wet look hair ideas for every hair texture.
+For all of these looks, you’ll have to begin with damp hair.
 You can start styling your hair right after you’ve washed and gently dried it or fill a spray bottle with water and spritz your locks until they’re damp.
-Alternatively,, use a spray leave-in conditioner: The liquid formula will dampen your hair while ensuring that it feels hydrated.
+Alternatively, use a spray leave-in conditioner like Mizani 25 Miracle Milk: The liquid formula will dampen your hair while ensuring that it feels hydrated.

 Classic Wet Look

-This classic style looks great with a center part, side part, or slicked straight back.
-Once your hair is saturated (but not soaking wet), work a light hold gel through your hair to set your texture.
-Allow your hair to dry before walking out of the door and it’ll look chic and shiny all day long.
+If you have natural waves, this classic wet look allows you to show off your texture.
+This style looks great with a center part, side part, or slicked straight back.
+Once your hair is saturated (but not soaking wet), work a light hold gel like Matrix Vavoom Hold My Body Forming Hair Gel through your hair to set your texture.
+Allow your hair to dry before walking out of the door, and it’ll look chic and shiny all day long.

 Slick Braided Chignon

-To begin, work a light hold gel through your locks. art your hair down the middle, on the side, or brush it straight back, gathering your damp hair at the nape of your neck and securing a ponytail with a hair elastic.
-Using the hair from your ponytail, create a classic braid and fasten it with a clear hair elastic.
+To begin, work a light hold gel through your locks.
+Part your hair down the middle, on the side, or brush it straight back, gathering your damp hair at the nape of your neck and securing a ponytail with a hair elastic.
+Using the hair from your ponytail, create a classic three-strand braid, and fasten it with a clear hair elastic.
 To complete this look, wrap the braid around itself until it forms a bun and secure the style with several bobby pins.

-For this look, you’ll need medium hold gel and a fine-tooth comb.
+For this look, you’ll need medium hold gel like Redken Brews Extreme Hair Gel and a fine-tooth comb.
 Begin by parting your damp hair to the left or the right and applying a liberal amount of gel to the larger section of hair.
-Comb the gel through your hair until it is completely saturated and the product is evenly distributed.
+Comb the gel through your hair until it is completely saturated, and the product is evenly distributed.

 Starting in the middle of your head, brush a 1-inch section up towards your forehead.
 Using your comb and a little help from your fingers, create an S-shaped wave.
 Continue to the next section, creating another S-shaped wave until you’ve completed the entire side.
 Tuck any extra pieces behind your ear before repeating the process on the opposite side.
 Allow the gel to dry completely to set your look.